 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in business administration, public administration or a closely related field may be substituted for one (l) additional year of the General Experience.
+A Master's degree in business administration, public administration or a closely related field may be substituted for one (1) additional year of the General Experience.

 JOB CLASS DESIGNATION

-This cancels the existing specification for the class of Assistant Director of Municipal Finance Services in Salary Group MP 65 approved effective October 28, 1994.
+This replaces the existing specification for the class of Assistant Director of Municipal Finance Services in Salary Group MP 65 approved effective October 28, 1994.
 (Revised to add Acknowledgement section and modify content) Final No. 22-007